-R. W. F. LUTWIDGE, JAMES WILKES, Commissioners in Lunacy.
+R. W. F. LUTWIDGE, JAMES WILKES,

+> Commissioners in Lunacy.

-Office of Commissioners in Lunacy, 19, Whitehall Place, S.W., August 23rd, 1872.
+Office of Commissioners in Lunacy, Letter from Commissioner re-19, Whitehall Place, S.W., August 23rd, 1872.

-Letter from Commissioner referred to at pages at 14 and 20.
+ferred to at pages at 14 and 20.

 The attention of the Commissioners in Lunacy has been called to a passage in the Report made by two of their body upon a recent visit to Fulbourn Asylum, in which their colleagues remark, that the question of the appointment of an Assistant Medical Officer is to be reconsidered when the intended alterations and additions to the Asylum shall have been effected.